plyoung/plyoung.netlify/content/bgsvn/_index.md

 	+ Start and end game.
 	+ Change backgrounds.
 	+ Character actions to enter scene, exit scene, and change pose.
 	+ Create background scale adapted image overlays.

-#### Planned features (in development)

-- Hotspot Overlays helps you create areas of a background which the player can click on to trigger an event (short term)
-- Integration with BGS' Localization system, when that is done (short term)
+- Handling of the dialogue is already done by BGS' FLowGraph and UI components.
+Have a look at the BGS features to learn more about what else you can do when with this pug-in combined with BGS.

 #### Supported Build Targets